Chejarlabalaji2112/mind/README.md

 ## 🧠 Overview

-**HITOMI** is the orchestrator agent powering a **Personalized Companion Robot** designed for adaptive interaction, emotional understanding, and causal reasoning.
+**HITOMI** is the orchestrator agent powering a **Personalized Companion** designed for adaptive interaction, emotional understanding, and causal reasoning.
 The architecture follows a **Ports & Adapters** (Hexagonal) model — ensuring modularity, transparency, and integration between perception, cognition, and action.

 ---